 Developments in Canary Wharf:

 New-build residences have been sprouting up in Canary Wharf at lightning speed for the past few years.
 The Canary Wharf Group currently has a number of developments in construction both to buy and to rent.
 Their rental only brand Vertus has three developments welcoming their first residents in 2020.
 Newfoundland – a 60-storey tower inspired by The Gherkin, which sits in a prime waterfront location at the western end of West India Middle Dock.
 This one’s been dubbed ‘The Diamond Tower’ thanks to its ‘diagrid’ façade, and is the brainchild of reputable Mayfair architect, Horden Cherry Lee.
-It’s the first Build to Rent development in the Canary Wharf area and, on its completion in 2020, will be the UK’s tallest residential structure at 220 metres high.
+It’s one of the first Build to Rent developments in the Canary Wharf area and on its completion will be the UK’s tallest residential structure at 220 metres high.

 “Impressive building and surroundings, with loads going on nearby and transport links.
 The place is still in construction stage but you can see how spectacular it will look when it’s finished.” – Seema S, Newfoundland viewer

 Another Canary Wharf Group offering is One Park Drive – an angular, 58-storey structure designed by Swiss architect, Herzog & de Meuron.
 This new-build is flanked by parkland and waterways, so will suit those who want to be blend city living with a slightly more rural outlook.
 Ten Park Drive is its sister offering, another high-rise property with luxury apartments by Make Studio.

 “Ten Park Drive merges residential and hotel characteristics, thanks to first-class facilities such as a smart resident’s lounge and club room, a state-of-the-art gym and a swimming pool.
 There’s also a private cinema and sky terrace, which offers panoramic views.
 Residents have access to a 24-hour concierge service for help with parcel deliveries and restaurant bookings.” – HomeViews Property Pro